-Professor and Chair of Dance at LMU, Damon Rago not only teaches students fancy footwork, but instills a sense of self and creative flair that launches them to great career heights.
-Originally from Sacramento, California, Rago has been sharing all the right moves with students since 2000, and finds the bluff to be the perfect place to hone one’s artistry.
+Students in Professor Damon Rago’s dance classes get more than a lesson in fancy footwork; they elevate with a sense of self and creative flair to differentiate themselves for long-lasting careers.
+From Sacramento, California, to the LMU Westchester bluff overlooking Silicon Beach, Rago has been sharing all the right moves with students since 2000 and finds the top-ranked LMU College of Communication and Fine Arts to be the perfect place to express one’s artistry.

-Rago says he was first charmed by LMU while rehearsing with his company on campus.
-He soon caught the attention of the then College of Communication and Fine Arts Dance Chair, who encouraged him to consider teaching.
-As luck would would have it, a teaching position soon opened on the bluff and Rago jumped at the opportunity.
+Before teaching at LMU, Rago was a member of the esteemed Ririe-Woodbury Dance Company and later the groundbreaking L.A. dance company TONGUE.
+He says he was first charmed by LMU while visiting campus with his dance company, often utilizing CFA’s dance spaces to rehearse.
+He soon caught the attention of the then LMU College of Communication and Fine Arts’ Chair, who encouraged Rago to consider teaching.
+A position soon opened up, and Rago leaped at the opportunity.

 “Be comfortable with the shifting sands under your feet – stability will come,” Rago said.
 “Lean on professors and mentors, and never be too proud to ask for help.”

 Rago received his MFA in Modern Dance from the University of Utah and is a three-time Lester Horton Award winner for Outstanding Achievement in Performance.